 Creating a dump with the ociParManifest option enabled generates a manifest file containing a PAR for each item in the dump.
 Generating PARs for each item in a dump is time consuming for large datasets, and an additional PAR must be created for the manifest file and possibly for a progress state file.
 Also, when PARs expire, the dump must be recreated to regenerate PARs for the items in the dump.
-For these reasons, using a bucket or prefix PAR is the recommended method for loading MySQL Shell dump files from an Object Storage bucket.
+For these reasons, using a bucket or prefix PAR (supported from MySQL Shell 8.0.27) is the recommended method for loading MySQL Shell dump files from an Object Storage bucket.
 When using a bucket or prefix PAR, there is only a single PAR to create and manage, and PARs are not required for each item in the dump.